 I've spoken widely about my parents, whose lives I chronicled in three cover stories in the Inquirer's Sunday magazine.

-My Mother's Day 1983 article, A Bird in the Wind, published five months after my mother's death, was the first English-language account of the 14-month survival of 10 Jews in the sewers beneath Lviv.
+My Mother's Day 1983 article, A Bird in the Wind, published five months after my mother's death, was the first English-language account of her 14-month survival with nine other Jews in the sewers beneath Lviv.
 The Polish director Agnieszka Holland's Oscar-nominated 2011 movie "In Darkness" was about this survival story.